ipaqmaster/vfio/README.md

 ## But what does it do

-It starts a VM.. but:
+It starts a VM using qemu-system-x86_64 directly but it also:

-  It supports an optional regular expression of USB and PCI devices as arguments and will generate arguments for qemu and pass them in when starting it.
+  Takes a regular expression of PCI and USB devices to pass to the VM when starting it.

-  It rebinds found PCI devices from an optionally provided regex while also generating their qemu arguments.
+  Automatically unbinds specified PCI devices from any driver attached to vfio-pci without having to put blacklists or early binds in the boot options.

-  It can make a network bridge on the host during VM runtime.
-Giving the VM a real [Layer 2] presence on your LAN.
+  Optionally makes a network bridge on the host during VM runtime; Giving the VM its own IP, MAC and DHCP entry in your router. a 'real' [Layer 2] presence on your LAN.
-    (Useful if the default NAT adapter doesn't satisfy networking needs)
+  (Useful if the default NAT adapter doesn't your VM networking needs)

   It can optionally pin the VM's qemu process to specific host CPU threads
-    (Useful if I've set up core isolation in the host's boot parameters for improved VM performance)
+    (Useful if I've set up core isolation in the host's boot parameters or have a cpu-set defined for improved VM performance)

-  When the VM shuts down (qemu exits) the script reprobes my nvidia drivers and brings my display-manager back to my login screen with no reboot.
+  When qemu exits (VM shutsdown) the script reprobes the nvidia drivers and brings the display-manager back to a login screen with no reboot.

 ## What hosts and installs are supported?

 This is an ongoing discovery.
 This script has worked for me this year using Archlinux.
+I play Overwatch on it a lot and as for performance: If the game were presented to me without context I wouldn't be able to tell it's a VM.
+The fps and input latency has seriously been great.

-On Archlinux, it's worked on my two below hardware configurations:
+On Archlinux, it's worked on my two below hardware configurations however I'm certain other distros and hardware configurations will work too.

   - My now-retired Sabertooth X79 Motherboard (Intel i7 x3930K CPU)

   - My current     Aorus x570 Motherboard     (AMD Ryzen 9 3900X CPU)

-I'm sure it will work on many others however I worry a user's Distribution of Choice™ could easily affect the script's behavior.
-I'll keep testing this on other installs.

-# Why

-WINE and Proton have gotten me far for the past few years but sometimes I don't have the time to get a stubborn Title running, or worse, a title is known to nor work with Proton or WINE regardless. or WORSE, a title employs a driver-level Anti-Cheat solution (which you cannot just throw at WINE) which leaves a VM as the only option.

-Modern IOMMU Support has made playing incompatible titles plausible and with ease.

 While the VM runs and my host goes headless..
 I can still SSH into it, mount steamapps over NFS, X11 forward programs and more.
+So it's been good.

+# Why

+WINE and Proton have gotten me far for the past few years but sometimes I don't have the time to get a stubborn Title running or worse:
+  1. A title is known to nor work with Proton or WINE regardless.
+  2. A title employs a driver-level Anti-Cheat solution (which you cannot just throw at WINE) which leaves a VM as the next best option.

+Modern IOMMU Support has made playing incompatible titles with ease.

-With a second GPU present the Looking Glass project could be implemented, leaving the VM headless instead.
+With a second GPU present the Looking Glass project could be implemented; leaving the VM headless instead.
 (This flag is being worked on)

 # The script, arguments, and examples